 Energy is the ability to work and is measured in Joules.
 The measuring unit for most dental laser applications is the millijoule (mJ), and this is a parameter that is controlled by the operator.
 Power is the rate of doing work, or energy used over a period of time and is measured in Watts (W).
 One Watt equals one Joule per second.
 These are typically the watts displayed on the machines' control panels.
 A laser beam can be emitted either as a continuous beam or in a pulsed fashion.

 The pulse rate per second is measured in Hertz (Hz).
 The wattage displayed on the laser unit is a product of the Millijoule (energy) per pulse times the number of pulses per second (hertz).
-Peak Power refers to the power level in each individual laser pulse and this measurement is not visible to the operator, yet it is the most important variable dictating how the laser beam will interact with the target tissue.
+Peak Power refers to the power level in each individual laser pulse and this measurement is not visible to the operator on most devices, yet it is the most important variable dictating how the laser beam will interact with the target tissue.

 Continuous wave emission mode means the laser is on the whole time it is turned on.
 In these lasers peak power equals the wattage output displayed.
 There are two basic forms of pulsed laser modes: gated wave and free running pulsed.
 A gated wave pulse is usually created with a shutter that blocks the laser beam from reaching the handpiece and target tissue at varying speeds.
 This pulse form is sometimes referred to as "chopped."
 The laser is on constantly, but the shutter device blocks the light from transmitting.
 "Superpulsed" lasers are a form of gated lasers with extremely short pulse durations.